kthod861/Meringue_ES_DE/README.md

 - Actual use of font sizes ( on top of the gamelist grid management )

 DONE: <br />
+- Gamelist grid size is now handled by variant options instead of font size
 - Metadata / logos, some controllers and some backgrounds now comes from the official es-de assets repo
 - No more various texts
 - Theme name naming convention